sleepytaco/UnTube/README.md

 _Optional:_ If see a `SocialApp matching query does not exist` error, please go into the `local/local-settings.py` file and increment the `SITE_ID` by one.
 Then, when the server re-runs the error should go away when you try to log in.
 If it still does not go away, keep incrementing it until it does...

+## Libraries/Resources Used

+- [Poetry](https://python-poetry.org/docs/) - Tool to manage my Python dependencies
+- [django-split-settings](https://pypi.org/project/django-split-settings/) - Tool to help aggregate mulitple setting files into one
+- [Bootstrap5](https://blog.getbootstrap.com/2021/05/05/bootstrap-5/) - Whole UI of the site was built using Bootstrap.
+- [htmx](https://htmx.org) - Used this JS library all throughout my site to help simplify making AJAX calls and focus on building highly interactive site with just a little bit of code.
+- [fontawesome](fontawesome.com/) - All the lovely icons are provided by fontawesome.
+- [Charts.js](https://www.chartjs.org/) - All the charts that you see on the site were made using Charts.js
+- [Choices.js](https://github.com/Choices-js/Choices) - The search bar uses this library to effectively search through 100s of channels or tags.
+- [Clipboard.js](https://clipboardjs.com/) - The copy-paste buttons on the site were made possible because of this library.
+- [robohash](https://robohash.org/) - Used robohash to generate a unique robot profile picture for users based on their username.
+- [SVG Loaders](https://github.com/SamHerbert/SVG-Loaders) - SVG loader signs found all over the site were taken from SamHerbert.
+All the previews of the loaders can be found at [his site](https://samherbert.net/svg-loaders/)
+- [Bleach](https://pypi.org/project/bleach/) - Utilized this wherever I took in input from the user (import playlists, video notes, labels, tags, etc.)
+- [djhtml](https://github.com/rtts/djhtml) - Django/Jinja template indenter.
+My HTML templates were getting messy pretty quickly, so using an indenter saved me a lot of time.

 ## Notes

 Most of the dynamic interactivity on this site was made possible due to [htmx](htmx.org).
 When I began implementing core site features like moving, deleting, checking for updates, etc., and tried to make it interactive, I found myself writing a lot of AJAX code each and every time, for even the simplest of interactivity.
 It was when I found htmx my development process sped up quite a bit.
 Who would have thought that instead of replacing the whole page with the response, just replacing a particular target element within the page with the HttpResponse would do wonders?
 Some of the major places I've used htmx on this site: